Tatyana Bakhteeva: Political career

-Regularly visited Donetsk and DPR (last time in 2019).
-She helped promote the policy of reconciliation to Serhiy Sivokho, an associate of President Zelensky.
+While serving in the above political positions, Bakhteeva regularly visited Donetsk and Donetsk People's Republic (DPR) for the last time in 2019.
+She helped promote the policy of reconciliation to Serhii Syvokho, an associate of President Volodymyr Zelenskyy.

+In the 2019 Ukrainian parliamentary election she lost the election and was not re-elected into parliament; this time after placing 26th on the electoral list of a reformatted (and thus new) party known as the Opposition Bloc.

-At the end of January 2020, the All-Ukrainian public organization Fellowship - Native Donbass was presented in Kyiv.
-Among the founders are ex-deputy head of the Donetsk Regional State Administration Boris Adamov, multiple champion of the Paralympic Games in swimming, honorary citizen of Donetsk and Slavyansk Viktor Smirnov, three former people's deputies: Bakhteeva, president of the Nord holding Valentin Landik, and Valeriy Konovalyuk.
+At the end of January 2020, a Ukrainian public organization Fellowship named Native Donbas was presented in Kyiv.
+Among the founders were Bakhteeva, as well as the ex-deputy head of the Donetsk Regional State Administration Boris Adamov, who is a multiple champion of the Paralympic Games in swimming.
+Co-founders also included honorary citizen of Donetsk and Sloviansk, Viktor Smirnov, and three former deputies including Bakhteeva herself, Valeriy Konovalyuk and the president of the Nord Holding Valentin Landik.

-The ex-deputy standed (until 24 February 2022) for the "special status" of Donbas and against the economic blockade of territories temporarily not controlled by Ukraine.
+Until February 24 of 2022, Bakhteeva publicly stood for the "special status" of Donbas and against the economic blockade of territories temporarily not controlled by Ukraine.

 Bakhteeva managed to get the biggest profits with the help of official powers from tenders together with the Fistal brothers.
 These are representatives of the Donetsk medical clan close to the Russian special services, whose patriarch is the surgeon of the Donetsk Burn Center, Emil Fistal.
 Fistals openly support the Russian occupation, registered their companies in the Russian economic space in Donetsk.
 At the same time, with the support of Bakhteeva, they continued to receive excess profits as "medical tender kings" of Ukraine.
 In just two years till the end of 2021, $440 mln passed through firms associated with Bakhteeva and the separatists Fistal family, of which up to 30% returned to the beneficiaries of the scheme as kickbacks.

 In late 2021 she attended Yukhym Zvyahilsky's funeral.